yiweisi/personal_website/content/talks/_index.md

 ---
 ## 2024
 - **Particles as GROUNDkeepers: the influence of German verbal particles on direct object realisation**.
-Poster at the 2024 Annual Meeting of the Linguistics Associ- ation of Great Britain and Northern Ireland (LAGB), Newcastle University, UK.
+Poster at the 2024 Annual Meeting of the Linguistics Association of Great Britain and Northern Ireland (LAGB), Newcastle University, UK.
 - **Particles as GROUNDkeepers: the influence of German verbal particles on direct object realisation**.
-Talk at the 2024 edition of Workshop on Aspect and Argu- ment Structure of Adverbs/Adjectives and Prepositions/Participles (WAASAP), Rovira i Virgili University, Spain.
+Talk at the 2024 edition of Workshop on Aspect and Argument Structure of Adverbs/Adjectives and Prepositions/Participles (WAASAP), Rovira i Virgili University, Spain.

 ---